codemis/SGCC6/SGCC-README.md

 # SGCC iPhone App

 This is the iOS 7 version of the [SGCC](https://itunes.apple.com/us/app/sgcc/id449459787?mt=8) app.
-This is currently under development.
+Under development.

 Note: JSON must NOT be cached!